DS4PS/data-driven-management-textbook/_posts/2019-01-18-ch01-promise-of-big-data.md

-The readings this week spent a great deal of time unveiling the potential, power and promise of big data including what McKinsey and Company referred to as “the new frontier for innovation, competition and productivity”.
+The readings this week spent a great deal of time unveiling the potential, power and promise of big data including what McKinsey and Company referred to as:

+> “the new frontier for innovation, competition and productivity”.

-Big data has the promise to drive changes as profound as the industrial revolution according to GE and in 2017 the Economist stated that “Data is to this century what oil was to the last century: a driver of growth and change”.
+Big data has the promise to drive changes as profound as the industrial revolution according to GE and in 2017 the Economist stated that:

+> “Data is to this century what oil was to the last century: a driver of growth and change”.

 One of the key insights in the readings this week is that information overload, or too much information, can be as bad as a lack of information.
 Industries and companies who can utilize data specialists and new technology and tools to work with the data will have a competitive edge.